Ensure your CV format is structured to best highlight your unique experience and life situation.

 Even so, the best personal trainer jobs are highly competitive.
 You’ll need your CV to be in top form to secure an interview.

-So we’ve put together six tips on how to write an effective personal trainer CV:
+So we’ve put together six tips on how to write an effective CV:

 1. Make a strong impression with your personal training CV profile